-Evalive Aquarium in Frankston has the best and biggest range of fish available.
-We serve Melbourne,Cranbourne and the Mornington Peninsula.
+Evalive Aquarium in Frankston has the best and biggest range of fresh water fish available.
+We have the biggest range of African cichlids in Melbourne We serve Melbourne,Cranbourne and the Mornington Peninsula.
 Cichlids, Aquariums, heaters accessories plants tropical natives

 The pH of water is a measure of how acid or alkaline it is and is measured on a scale of 1 to 14.